medically-reviewed-iconClinically Reviewed

 Causes of PCOS

-Hormonal imbalance: Increased levels of androgens interfere with the development and release of eggs during ovulation, which is one of the major PCOS causes.
+• Hormonal imbalance: Women with PCOS often have higher-than-normal levels of androgens.
+Excess androgens interfere with the normal growth and release of eggs from the ovaries during ovulation.

 Common symptoms of PCOS